Frequently Asked Questions

 You can also discuss your organisation's questions with the team at HOST International Aotearoa who can guide you through the process, answer any questions and provide additional information, resources and advice.
 Get in touch via phone or email.

-Applications will be assessed on a quarterly basis starting in January 2022.
-A panel consisting of Immigration New Zealand, HOST International Aotearoa, former refugees, and mana whenua will be formed to approve sponsors and match refugees with Approved Sponsors.
+Applications have been assessed on a quarterly basis starting in January 2022.
+A panel consisting of Immigration New Zealand, HOST International Aotearoa, former refugees, and mana whenua was formed to approve sponsors and match refugees with Approved Sponsors.

 Individuals and families are not able to sponsor a refugee by themselves.
 Approved Sponsors need to be a registered entity (i.e. a company, charity, incorporated society, or trust).
 However, we encourage individuals who are interested in sponsoring a refugee to join together with a registered entity and submit an application together.